Frequently Asked Questions

 Approach Shots vs. Greens In Regulation (GIR)

-Greens in Regulation (GIR) is a standard scoring metric that tracks whether you reached the putting surface in "Par minus 2" strokes or fewer.
+Greens in Regulation (GIR) is a standard scoring result that tracks whether you reached the putting surface in "Par minus 2" strokes or fewer.
 For example, hitting the green in one shot on a Par 3 or two shots on a Par 4 counts as a GIR.
-It is a strictly result-based measurement used to evaluate your overall scoring efficiency on a hole.
+It is a result-based measurement of your overall scoring efficiency on a hole.

-Approach Shots focus on your intention rather than just the final scorecard result.
+Approach Shots focus on your intention rather than just the scorecard result.
 We identify every shot where you realistically tried to hit the green by looking at your distance to the pin and your historical capability with the club used.
-Unlike GIR, which is calculated once per hole, you can have multiple approach shots on a single hole—such as hitting an initial approach that stays well outside the green and then successfully hitting the putting surface with your next full swing.
 This allows us to provide a detailed breakdown of why you missed the green, such as a tendency to miss short or pull the ball to the left.

 Trimming Outliers from Shot Data (IQR)